The 2019 Shark Attack Map features the location and information on shark attacks and shark bites across the world.

 *Provoked defined as spearfishing, feeding sharks, fishing, etc. (listed with green marker).

-The data is gathered by an international team of researchers in four countries who search for the most accurate information available.
+Shark attack bite information is gathered by an international team of researchers in four countries who search for the most detailed information available.
 Tracking Sharks strives to accurately record the details of each incident and to speak directly with victims whenever possible.